blue dumpster truck

 Recycling centers and facilities provide a great service for the reuse of everyday materials, but what about disposable organic products?
 After all, people don’t eat all the food they buy.
 In fact, roughly 1.3 billion tons of food produced globally — approximately a third of the world’s food supply — is wasted each year.

-The silver lining to this problem comes in the form of composting food scraps, which does for organic matter what recycling does for glass, paper, plastic, and aluminum.
+The silver lining to this problem comes in the form of composting food scraps, which does for organic matter what recycling does for glass, paper, plastic and aluminum.

 A composting center will employ an anaerobic digester to transform food and plant materials into fertilizers: